pegasystems/react-sdk/README.md

 To ensure that the application is redirected to the proper page after authentication succeeds, you may need to update the OAuth 2.0 Client Registration record’s **List of redirect URIs** shown in the record’s **Supported grant types** section.

-The MediaCoOauth record that is included with the MediaCo sample application includes the necessary redirect URIs for the default configuration:
+The **MediaCo_ReactSDK** record includes the necessary redirect URIs for the default configuration:

 * http://localhost:3502/auth.html and https://localhost:3502/auth.html for all Embedded use cases as well as for any full reAuthentication challenges for non-embedded use cases